jgmalcolm/jgmalcolm.github.io/_posts/2015-02-05-medschool-strategy.md

 ## Personal traps

+Here are personal mistakes I've struggled against.

 **Glossing over big words.** I have a tendency to gloss over big words which leaves it all a blur.
 For example, I might reading the sentence on PKU from
 biochemistry: "Phenylketonuria is due to a decrease in phenylalanine hydroxylase or decreased tetrahydrobiopterin cofactor".
-I would wrongly glossing over the unfamiliar words, so I end up reading something more like "Phenyl--- is due to a decrease in phenyl--- --- or decreased --- cofactor".
+I would wrongly gloss over the unfamiliar words, so I end up reading something more like "Phenyl--- is due to a decrease in phenyl--- --- or decreased --- cofactor".
 It's no wonder that a lot of biochemistry was just a blur to me.
 I now to force myself to slow down and parse every syllable, and slowly those hard words have become more natural.

 **Doing what's easiest.** Passively reading and nodding along because it all seems familiar and I believe I know the material.
 The harder road is to